 - Add the chili pastes and wait for it to thicken.
 You will notice that the paste starts to separate from the oil.

-- Add the bread and stock blend along with the evaporated milk and simmer until the volume has reduces by half.
+- Add the bread and stock blend and simmer until the volume has reduced by half.
 Stir every once in a while because it tends to stick to the bottom.

-- Add the chicken and parmesan cheese and mix.
+- Add the chicken and evaporated milk and stir to thicken once again.
+Finish with the parmesan cheese and mix.

-- Correct the level of salt and pepper and serve with rice, potatoes, olives and hard-boiled eggs.
+- Correct the level of salt and pepper and serve with rice, potatoes, olives, chopped pecans and hard-boiled eggs.